-Figure~\ref{fig:wan_render} presents the rendered results produced using the Wan model.
-For each video, Wan requires two types of prompts: a positive prompt, which directs the model toward desired visual and motion characteristics, and a negative prompt, which constrains unwanted artifacts or behaviors during generation.
+Figure~\ref{fig:wan_render} presents the rendered results produced using the Wan 2.2 model.
+Wan 2.2 requires two types of prompts: a positive prompt, which directs the model toward desired visual and motion characteristics, and a negative prompt, which constrains unwanted artifacts or behaviors during generation.
 In our setup, we vary only the positive prompts to tailor each video to its intended scene or stylistic effect while keeping the default negative prompt unchanged.
-This setup follows Wan’s recommended usage and ensures consistent, stable video generation across different rendering configurations.
-The positive prompts used for Wan rendering in Figure~\ref{fig:wan_render} are provided below: \begin{itemize} \item \ttfamily A realistic young Asian man is singing.
+For the full-control setting, the positive prompts are used together with the rendered depth videos and reference images to encourage identity-consistent and visually coherent talking video synthesis.
+The positive prompts for Figure~\ref{fig:wan_render} are presented below: \begin{itemize} \item \ttfamily A realistic young Asian man is singing.
 His hair is styled in two rounded buns with red ribbons.
 He wears a red hoodie.
 He looks directly at the camera with a subtle emotional expression.
 Warm, fire-lit background. \item \ttfamily A realistic young African girl angrily speaking, with a tense brow, narrowed eyes, and tightly pressed lips.
 She has short natural curly hair and wears a green shirt.
 Strong front-facing expression, intense eye contact.
 Beach background with ocean and sky.
 Natural blinking and looking at the camera. \end{itemize}

 As shown in Figure~\ref{fig:wan_render}, both Fun Control and S2V effectively preserve the identity and background of the reference image.
 Fun Control transfers identity cues to a depth-conditioned mesh.
 However, the reliance on a constructed depth video imposes geometric constraints, resulting in an identity that is similar to the reference.
 Nevertheless, it provides stable identity across the sequence and accurately follows depth-guided head motion, lip movements, and emotional cues, resulting in natural dynamics, precise lip synchronization, and coherent temporal behavior.
 In contrast, S2V achieves closer identity fidelity due to its 2D appearance-based generation.
 However, its lack of geometric grounding results in poor audio–lip synchronization and minimal head-pose variation, producing rigid and temporally inconsistent outputs.
 Overall, the depth-conditioned Fun Control pipeline provides stronger geometric and temporal consistency, enabling high-fidelity head motion and lip articulation that purely 2D methods cannot achieve.